benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM2.png)

 - LRM2 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'.
-- LRM2 may appear before a quantifier (if followed by an R-combiner - '→' is the entity directly right of the R-combiner)
+- LRM2 may appear directly before a quantifier followed by an R-combiner.
+If so - '→' is the entity directly right of the R-combiner)
 - if '→' : '→' is a blue/logical/red entity
 - if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity